wilsonvetdev/wilsonvetdev/README.md

 -->

 - ⚓️ US Navy Veteran
-- 🌱 Learning React and Redux at the moment and working on my capstone project at Flatiron School.
+- 🌱 Learning Algorithms and Data Structures at the moment.
 - 🐥 Check out the repos that start with solelypets - my latest Rails + React/Redux capstone project for Flatiron.
 - 🤔 I’m looking forward to making more meaningful connections, and landing a role as a web developer or product owner.
 - 💬 Check out my professional blog posts at https://medium.com/@wilsonvetdev